waverunner/articles/learn-wish.md

 In this article we dive into event driven programming.
 With event driven programming, your executable enters into a special built-in loop which waits for things to happen and triggers code based desired outcomes.
 These events can consist of things like keyboard input, mouse movement, button clicks, timing triggers, or nearly anything that your computer hardware can recognize (perhpas even from special-purpose devices).
 The code in your program sets the stage for what it should present to the end user, what kinds of inputs to look for, how to behave when these inputs are received, and then enters the event loop waiting for input.

 The concept for this article is not far from my other Tcl articles.
 The big difference here is the replacement of looping constructs with GUI setup and an event loop used to process the user input.
+The other difference is of course the various aspects of GUI development needed to make a workable user interface.
+With Tk GUI development we will need to look at 2 fundamental constructs called Widgets and Geometry managers.

-Widgets?
+Widgets are various UI elements that make up visual elements you see and interact with.
+These include buttons, text areas, labels, entry fields, and various flavors of option selections like menus, check boxes, radio buttons, etc.  Widgets also include other visual elements like borders and line separators.

-Geometry managers
+Geometry managers play a cricial role in laying out where your Widgets actually sit in the displayed window.
+There are a few different kinds of gemoetry managers you can use; we'll mainly use the `grid` geometry to lay Widgets out in neat rows and explain some of the geometry manager differences at the end of this article.

 ## Guess the number using "wish"